Duchène History, Family Crest & Coats of Arms

 The Duchesneau or Le Chesnot were Lords of Brittany until the 1700's when the title was transferred to the Le Forestier family.
 The LeChene or Duchene's were the Lords of Normandy until 1710 with the marriage of the heiress to a De Prie.
 Showing their prominence, the Duchesne or Le Chesne were Lords of Brittany, Poitou, Normandy, l'île-de-France, and Sologne.
 Due to their great wealth, the Deschene family held the lands and manor of the Canton of Belfont.

 Pierre Duchesne, born in 1621, son of Jean and Catherine (née Poulet), travelled from Picardie, France to the New World in the 17th century.
 He married Catherine Rivest on 7th January 1666 and they settled in Sainte-Famille, Quebec, where they remained until his death on 11th March 1697.

-Important Dates for the Duchène family
+Early History of the Duchène family

 This web page shows only a small excerpt of our Duchène research.
 Another 214 words (15 lines of text) covering the years 1200, 1227, 1340, 1342, 1500, 1584, 1640, 1700, and 1710 are included under the topic Early Duchène History in all our PDF Extended History products and printed products wherever possible.